INTRODUCTION

 (Click on the symbols below to visit a web site with more information about that product.
 Click back to return to this page.)

-My layout consists of , , engines and cars and one engine and one Morep railcar.
+My old layout consisted of, , engines and cars and one engine and one Morep railcar.
 Initially the Märklin engines were conventional but when Märklin began its digital line I converted all of my engines to digital and have purchased digital engines ever since.
 The HAG engines are also digital with most of them purchased as digital engines converted at the factory with Märklin decoders, most of them 6090's.
 The Roco engines all have Motorola (Märklin) decoders in them.
 Most were purchased with the decoder factory installed and several earlier models had the decoder installed by a dealer.
 I installed two myself since recent Roco engines come with a connector for decoders.
 The Brawa engine has a Roco decoder and the Morep railcar has the only decoder.
+I am still using most of these loks.

-The layout is 24 feet by 20 feet and is divided into sections.
-There are two large sections, one a German city and the other an industrial area with a sidings, a turntable, a roundhouse and assorted factories and industrial buildings.
-There is a long section between these two that is 10 tracks wide which is both a yard and a main line connecting the city and industrial sections.
-There is a fourth section that is a two tiered yard with a combined total of 15 sidings.
-Finally, there is a section with a small village and farm.
-All of these are interconnected allowing a train to run from one to the other, making stops at the various stations along the way.
+The old layout was 24 feet by 20 feet and was divided into sections.
+There were two large sections, one a German city and the other an industrial area with a sidings, a turntable, a roundhouse and assorted factories and industrial buildings.
+There was a long section between these two that is 10 tracks wide which was both a yard and a main line connecting the city and industrial sections.
+There was a fourth section that was a two tiered yard with a combined total of 15 sidings.
+Finally, there was a section with a small village and farm.
+All of these were interconnected allowing a train to run from one to the other, making stops at the various stations along the way.

-The buildings are mainly Vollmer with some Kibri.
-I hope to add some tunnels and mountains to the layout which will allow me to add a village or two.
+The buildings were mainly Vollmer with some Kibri.
+I hoped to add some tunnels and mountains to the layout which would have allowed me to add a village or two.
+That never happened.

-The layout was powered by 6 Mărklin transformers and 5 Mărklin boosters.
-I have replaced them with a single Eckert EE 300D digital power unti which provides both a power source and booster for 12 preset wattage channels.
-I use 4 channels for track power to 4 layout sections and 2 for switches and signals.
-The remaining channels will be used for accessories and future layout expansion.
-I have completely rewired the layout using stranded 12 guage bare copper wires for track power, switches/signals, common ground and accessories.
-In some places I have used insulated 12 guage wire.
-I have connected distribution points throughout the layout from each of these allowing for easy connections to tracks and switches/signals.
-The layout is totally digital.
+The old layout was originally powered by 6 Mărklin transformers and 5 Mărklin boosters.
+I replaced them with a single Eckert EE 300D digital power unit which provides both a power source and booster for 12 preset wattage channels.
+I used 4 channels for track power to 4 layout sections and 2 for switches and signals.
+The remaining channels were used for accessories and future layout expansion.
+I completely rewired the layout using stranded 12 gauge bare copper wires for track power, switches/signals, common ground and accessories.
+In some places I used insulated 12 gauge wire.
+I connected distribution points throughout the layout from each of these allowing for easy connections to tracks and switches/signals.
+The layout was totally digital.

 Click here to see the entire 360o view of the layout.
 Click on the picture and move the cursor.